Advice and Guidance

 Services for current students enrolled on LJMU programmes delivered at partner providers are available here.

 Partner Providers are required to notify the administrative team within the associated Faculty of any changes to the student record (e.g. changes of address or personal email, changes of programme or mode of study) in a timely manner.
 Please see the Key Contacts (above) for contact details.

 Student cards for collaborative students will be sent by the University to the partner for distribution following enrolment.
 If a university card is lost, the loss should be reported, please see contact details online.

 A username and password will accompany the card, along with brief guidelines on accessing LJMU on-line learning resources.
 A more detailed Fact Sheet is available here.

 Student Support / Student Advice and Wellbeing

 Unless specified otherwise in the collaborative agreement, student support such as guidance about money and finance, counselling, disability and safeguarding, is provided by the Collaborative Partner which is delivering the LJMU validated programme in partnership with the University.
 Details of the support available to students will be specified with the Programme Handbook.

-All partner staff will be invited to participate or attend the annual Teaching and Learning Conference.
-Details about the Teaching and Learning Conference are available on the website and are updated annually.
+All partner staff will be invited to participate or attend the annual Students at the Heart Conference.
+Details about the Students at the Heart Conference are available on the website and are updated annually.